-Mission: The mission is to prepare the Medical Administrative Specialist student with a broad foundation of knowledge in the performance of medical office procedures and tasks, medical terminology, and medical transcription; the production of quality work in an efficient manner using advanced features of business software applications; to use technology applications to enhance communications skills; to strengthen problem resolution aptitude through higher order thinking and decision making skills, in order to prepare students for employment as a Medical Administrative Specialist and office managers in the workforce; to possess the necessary knowledge, skills to obtain employment and to provide supplemental training for persons previously or currently employed.
+Mission: The mission of this program is to prepare the Medical Administrative Specialist student with a broad foundation of knowledge in the performance of medical office procedures, medical terminology, and medical transcription.
+Obtaining skills for employment and to provide supplemental training for persons previously or currently employed in the industry.